Specialist property solicitors, representing clients throughout England and Wales

 · Checking whether there are any current restrictions on the use of the land which may affect your intended use;

 · Negotiating the contract of sale with your neighbour or their representatives.
-Your neighbour may wish to impose restrictions on your future use of the land; they may seek to ensure you can only use it as a garden, for example.
+Even with an agreement to sell the land, your neighbour may wish to impose restrictions on your future use of the land; they may seek to ensure you can only use it as a garden, for example, particularly if it’s land next to their own house.
 A solicitor will make sure any such restrictions are acceptable to you and seek to remove any which are not;

 · Liaising with third-party professionals such as surveyors;